Sensifi: A Wireless Sensing System for Ultra-High-Rate Applications: Introduction

+In this paper, we use the term \textit{ultra-high-rate} to refer to the systems whose data transmission rate is in the range of few hundreds of Mbps to a few Gbps.
+The ultra-high-rate of communication is the result of high-rate, high-resolution sampling.
+Applications such as \gls{FA}, \gls{PSA}, and \gls{PEC} are representative of ultra-high-rate scenarios \cite{luvisotto2016ultra}.
 A prominent example of \gls{SHM} is spacecraft vibration monitoring.
-Successful launching of a spacecraft is a complicated procedure that can take years to plan and hundreds of millions of dollars to fund.
-As a result, it is essential to perform extensive tests on a spacecraft before its launch to ensure success and durability.
-While there are numerous ways a spacecraft can fail during a launch, we focus on vibrational analysis and testing due to the unique challenges imposed.
 These tests are performed to analyze a spacecraft's mechanical durability against the launch's powerful vibrational forces.
-Companies simulate these experiments by conducting nondestructive vibrational experiments on their spacecraft to ensure they can survive the high g-forces required to leave the atmosphere~\cite{vibrationtesting}.
-During these tests, the spacecraft is placed on a shaker table and mounted with sensors connected, via \textit{cables}, to the \gls{DAQ} modules in the control room.
 These tests are conducted with a large number of wired accelerometers (more than 200), simultaneously sampled by expensive, high-performance \gls{DAQ} modules~\cite{fantasia2011vibration}.
 The large number of nodes and the high sampling rate (around $\textrm{50\:kHz}$) result in generating a massive amount of data that must be collected from the structure.
 This results in a disarray of wired connections that make installing and debugging these sensors an excessively laborious and time-consuming process.
 In addition to the setup difficulties, the extra weight applied to the spacecraft by the cables can skew vibrational measurement results~\cite{whatzwrong}.
-The cables also introduce electrostatic noise that affect data collection accuracy.
+The cables also introduce electrostatic noise that affects data collection accuracy.